Stellar Bars in Isolated Gas-Rich Spiral Galaxies Do Not Slow Down: Methods

 The analysis of various bar properties is performed as follows.
 First, the pattern speed is measured from the angle of the second Fourier component.
 We measured the second Fourier component by computing,

 where $m_i$ and $\phi_i$ are the mass and azimuthal angle of each particle, respectively.
 We computed $A_2$ and $A_0$ in cylindrical bins of width $0.5\,\textrm{kpc}$ from radii of $0$ to $30\,\textrm{kpc}$.
-We defined the angle of the bar $\phi_b$ to be twice the angle of the complex number $A_2$ as measured in the bin extending from a radius of $2.5$ to $3\,\textrm{kpc}$.
+We defined the angle of the bar $\phi_b$ to be half the angle of the complex number $A_2$ as measured in the bin extending from a radius of $2.5$ to $3\,\textrm{kpc}$.
 After correcting for the periodicity of $\phi_b$, we measured the pattern speed as one-half the two-sided finite gradient of $\phi_b$ as a function of time.
+We note that using the second Fourier mode is a blunt tool, discussed in \citet{2019arXiv190308203P}.

 In order to compute other properties of the bar, it is necessary to decompose the disk into a barred and unbarred component.
-We achieved this by following closely the methods described in \citet{2016MNRAS.463.1952P}.
+We achieved this by following closely the methods described in \citet{2016MNRAS.463.1952P, 2021MNRAS.500..838P}.
 Our implementation is described in more detail in Appendix~\ref{app:bardecomp}.
 After the disk has been decomposed into a trapped and untrapped component, we measured the bar length as being the radius $R_b$ which encapsulates $99\%$ of the stars identified as being trapped in the bar.

 To compute torques we used the tree algorithm in \texttt{MakeNewDisk} \citep{2005MNRAS.361..776S} customized to be accessible from \texttt{Python} using \texttt{Cython}.
 This algorithm is based on the \texttt{TREESPH} code \citep{1989ApJS...70..419H}.
 We constructed a tree with an opening angle of $0.35$ using only the star particles identified as being trapped in the bar.
 We then queried the tree at the locations of all resolution elements in the other components and computed the torque of the bar on such components.
 The torque on the bar by the other components is simply the negative of the torque on the other components by the bar.
+A similar analysis using basis function expansions was performed in \citet{2019MNRAS.490.3616P}.